Difference Between Chrome and Stainless Steel

 Stainless steel is an alloy with most parts made up of iron.
 It resembles the properties of chrome due to the outer layer of chromium.

-It is said to be one of the best metal used for making utensils as it has the best durability, a lot easier to clean and have more properties and advantage of other metals.
+It is said to be one of the best metal used for making utensils as it has the best durability, is a lot easier to clean and have more properties and advantage than other metals.
 Therefore it is used widely in making home appliances.

 Comparison Table